ekut-es/pycachegen/README.md

 - `flush` (In): Used to request a write back of all data in the cache that is both valid and dirty.
 The flush action does not require the `request_valid` signal to be set.
 The cache will request a flush of the next level cache after it is done to ensure that the whole cache hierarchy gets flushed.
 - `read_data` (Out): The requested data.
 Note that this signal may not change until the next request gets sent.
 - `read_data_valid` (Out): Whether the `read_data` Signal holds valid data.
 Note that this signal may not change until the next request gets sent.
 - `port_ready` (Out): Whether the port is ready to accept a new request.
 The requester assumes that his request was accepted if he set `request_valid` (or `flush`) and `port_ready` is also set.
 If a target is not ready to accept a new request, it must either set this signal to 0 or it must buffer the accepted request.
 This port is also allowed to be used like a grant signal which only gets set to 1 if there is an incoming request.
-Note that flushes currently don't work if you do so though.

 ## pulp_soc integration